MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 When using Python in Excel, the user may receive a notification based on their license status or usage.
 The notification should be displayed as a business bar.
 When such notification is displayed, this event will be triggered.
 This event is used to ensure that the Python in Excel licensing notification is performing as expected.

 The following fields are collected:

+- **ClientSettings** -  Specific client setting of the feature that is configured by the service.

 - **EventType** - EventType is a identifier of notification displayed.